This post may contain affiliate links. Please read my disclosure for more information.

 4. Hairspray Helps Your Makeup Stay

 Bug spray is necessity in the South but so not as much as hairspray!
 However, it is used for more than just keeping wayward strands of hair in place.
-A beauty trick that some women in the South swear by is to spray the face with a bit of hairspray to keep makeup lasting all day long.
+A beauty trick that some southern belles swear by is to spray the face with a bit of hairspray to keep makeup lasting all day long.

 5. Bold and Beautiful Eyelashes are a Must